Skip to main content

 Worked examples · the visual layer of an engineering practice

-Runbooks, ADRs, security policies, audit ready documents, internal handbooks.
+Runbooks, ADRs, security policies, audit-ready documents, internal handbooks.

 When a codebase is shipped without a runbook, the rewrite begins the day the next engineer joins.
 We write documents that survive the project, in the voice of the team that has to operate them.
 Not marketing copy.